MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 $A$ intersects with $B$ such that $x$ is an element of $A$ and $B$ simultaneously.

-Combine all elements that are exclusively in both A and B.
+All elements in A and B

 ##### Example
 ![Unions and Intersection](assets/union-intersect.png)